 With active management, most plateaus resolve within 2-6 weeks.
 Some break on their own as your body catches up.
 Others require a clinical intervention (dose change, medication switch) to restart progress.

 Long-term plateaus (8+ weeks without progress despite adherence) are uncommon but possible.
-In these cases, your physician conducts a deeper evaluation and may recommend additional testing or a treatment strategy change.
+In these cases, your licensed provider conducts a deeper evaluation and may recommend additional testing or a treatment strategy change.

 Plateaus Are Part of the Process

 The worst thing you can do during a plateau is quit.
 The second worst thing is ignore it and hope it resolves.
-The right move is to work with your physician, adjust the variables under your control, and trust the process.
+The right move is to work with your licensed provider, adjust the variables under your control, and trust the process.

-Disclaimer: Weight loss patterns and plateau duration vary by individual.
-Treatment adjustments are made by your physician based on clinical evaluation.
+Disclaimer: GLP3 Weight Loss is an educational resource and referral service, not a provider; it does not treat or monitor patients.
+Weight-loss patterns and plateau duration vary by individual.
+Treatment adjustments are made by a licensed provider based on clinical evaluation.
 This content is educational only.